anychain/data_platform/README.md

 ## Data workflow

-We provide EDW to help customer orchestrate their data on data platform and share the dashboard to their colleagues.
+We provide ADW to help customer orchestrate their data on data platform and share the dashboard to their colleagues.